 The St. Andrew’s Christmas House Tour is a long standing tradition in Oakville and is an exciting way to get you into the Christmas spirit.
 The tour will present an interesting mix of architecturally unique homes.
 Each home is decorated for the Christmas season by talented local designers, offering visitors an opportunity to soak up the holiday vibe and be inspired to decorate their own homes for the festive season.
 Grab some friends, bundle up and come be inspired!

 Mark your calendars because this year's house tour will take place on Friday, December 5th & Saturday, December 6th.
-More information about the tour will be available this fall with tickets going on sale November 4.
+More information about the tour will be available this fall with tickets going on sale online and in-store on Tuesday, November 4, 2025 at 10:00am..

 The first St. Andrew’s Christmas House Tour was held in 1981.
 A member of the Catholic Women’s League (CWL) had read about a similar tour in the United States and thought it would work well in Oakville with its stately homes and history.
 There were nine homes on the tour plus the Gairloch Gallery.
 Tickets were $5, with the opportunity to buy wine, coffee, and sandwiches at École Ste.
 Marie (a sign by the church parking lot marks this demolished landmark).
 Eighteen hundred tickets were sold.